radiantearth/stac-api-spec/OVERVIEW.md

 ### Item Search

-The [item search](extensions/item-search) functionality is one of the most common, provided by the `search` rel often located at a `/search` endpoint.
+The [item search](item-search) functionality is one of the most common, provided by the `search` rel often located at a `/search` endpoint.
 It re-uses all of the OAFeat [query parameters](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_items_) specified in their 'core', and adds a couple more.
 It does not require a full implementation of OAFeat, it is instead a simplified construct that can run a search across any set of indexed STAC [`Items`](stac-spec/item-spec/README.md).

-### Collections

-The other most common set of functionality is [Collections](extensions/collections/).
-It is linked to with the `data` relationship, and lives at the `/collections` endpoint/.
-The response is a complete list of available STAC 'Collections', along with the requirement to have `/collection/{collectionId}` endpoints to request each collection individually, by ID.
-This general pattern is  defined in OAFeat's [Feature Collections](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_collections_), but STAC is currently just using a subset of the full OAFeat conformance class, so for now it is specified here.
-STAC's [Collection](stac-spec/collection-spec/README.md) extends the OGC Collection with a handful of [additional fields](stac-spec/collection-spec/collection-spec.md#collection-fields).
-STAC API's are expected to return STAC compliant Collections.

 ### OGC API - Features

-The final major functionality for a STAC API is to [provide individual `item` query endpoints]((extensions/features) for each collection.
+The final major functionality for a STAC API is to [provide individual `item` query endpoints](ogcapi-features/) for each collection.
 Some STAC API implementations only describe their Collections, without providing search of individual Items, indeed they may not have Items.
 Many implementations go further than just providing the `search` rel by becoming fully compliant with
 [OGC API - Features Core](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_requirements_class_core), implementing